cubic-js/cubic/README.md

 <br>

 ## How does it work?
-At its core, the blitz-js-api server is a load balancer that creates a common interface for request objects of every protocol that is specified in an adapter.
+At its core, blitz-js-api is a load balancer for connected blitz-js-core nodes.
-Currently this includes HTTP and Websockets (Socket.io).
+What makes it special is that it allows the use of custom connection adapters that create a common `req` and `res` object from any connection type.
+(HTTP & Socket.io by default)

+This way our middleware functions and routed endpoints will work for *all* connection types, with no need to adjust them individually.

 Combined with express-like async middleware, this allows for modular features such as:
 - Automatic caching
 - Automatic auth token verification
 - Dynamic rate limits